vmware/vic-product/installer/docs/DESIGN.md

 In the future the upgrade process will be fully automated.
 Current development should take this goal into account.
 We expect that this will first be accomplished by providing a script to perform the move of the data disk(s) and the running of the upgrade script.
-The next iteration would be to have the current version of the appliance perform this action through a UI.
+The next iteration would be to have the appliance perform the upgrade through a UI.

+It is strongly recommended that component upgrade take place in a Docker container provided by the component team, ideally as part of a Docker Compose application.
+This allows the component team to maintain versioning and easy development of the upgrade process.

-### Requirements
+### Upgrade Requirements

 - Component developers MUST test upgrade scenarios as part of regular development testing